Diamondbacks of New England

 Hunting for Terrapins

-I got in touch with Don, who invited me to join him and Sue, along with their son Jared and several interns from Wheaton College, on their annual diamondback census in Cape Cod’s Wellfleet Harbor, which takes place each June.
+I got in touch with Don, who invited me to join him and Sue, along with their son Jared and several interns from Wheaton College, on a diamondback census in Cape Cod’s Wellfleet Harbor.
 Wellfleet, more specifically the expansive network of tidal flats, creeks and marshes surrounding Lieutenant Island, is home to the northernmost population of diamondbacks in the world.
 With hundreds of adult turtles inhabiting this one small area, it’s a robust population, largely because the land around Lieutenant Island remains relatively undeveloped.
 The area features acres of channel-etched salt marsh bordered by pristine tidal flats and sandy uplands—ideal terrapin habitat.

 Diamondback terrapins range from Cape Cod in the north to Florida in the south and west to Texas, often living in small, localized populations.
 Once abundant throughout coastal America (George Washington’s ragged army apparently caught a good deal of terrapins during the infamous Valley Forge winter by “poling” for them as the turtles lay dormant in the Delaware River mud), diamondbacks were nearly hunted into extinction for haute cuisine dishes in East Coast cities until saved by the Great Depression.